Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

     }
 ```

-To shorten the place time by a few seconds, you can constrain the core location.
-A single one is necessary because all the others will be constrained by the **cascade** connection:
+To shorten the place time by a few seconds, constrain the core location.
+A single one is necessary because all the others are constrained by the **cascade** connection:

 ```C++
 // Constraints: location of the first kernel in the cascade location<kernel>(k[0]) = tile(25,0);
 ```

 All the kernels need to discard a specific number of elements.
-This will be handled by the initialization function as this must be done beforehand and only once:
+This is handled by the initialization function as this must be done beforehand and only once:

 ```C++
 // Discard first elements of the stream, depending on position in the cascade